hkim07/extract_misinformation_candidate_tweets/README.md

 1) You need to download tweet replies that satisfying a query comprising context-specific keywords by using the `twint` library.

 - Here is a sample command that saves tweet replies about COVID-19 that were written in English and posted during the first week of 2020.
-It takes time to be finished (~ 2 minutes).
+It takes some time to be finished.
     * twint -s "(corona OR virus OR coronavirus OR covid-19 OR covid19 OR 2019-ncov) lang:en since:2020-01-01 until:2020-01-07 filter:replies" -o replies.json --json -ho
     * Put the download file in the `/dat` folder.
 Delete files given with this repo if you are not interested in COVID-19 related tweet replies.
     * You should change the query depending on your interest.